icejan/Movie-DBMS/README.md

 ### GUI
 To run the GUI, run the executable “Movie Store.exe" to launch the application.
 You can explore the database system, allowing for records to be added, modified, or deleted.
-An example video is shown below: https://github.com/icejan/Movie-DBMS/assets/97641242/ab4c2a43-4791-4ff3-b451-e01d047a9c63
+An example video is shown below.

+https://github.com/icejan/Movie-DBMS/assets/97641242/ab4c2a43-4791-4ff3-b451-e01d047a9c63

 ## Features